 - Non-governmental archaeological, heritage, and professional organisations in European countries.

-The 2022 Early Career Achievement Prize will be awarded during the Opening Ceremony of the 28th EAA Annual Meeting in Budapest, Hungary, on 31 August 2022.
+The 2023 Early Career Achievement Prize will be awarded during the Opening Ceremony of the 29th EAA Annual Meeting in Belfast, Northern Ireland, on 30 August 2023.
 The awarded candidate(s) are expected to attend the Ceremony in person.
 The prize consists of a diploma and three years' EAA

 membership covered by the OMF.